Boko Haram Fast Facts

 September 7, 2010 - In the state of Bauchi, 50 Boko Haram militants attack a prison, killing five people and releasing more than 700 inmates.

-May 29, 2011 - The day of President Goodluck Jonathan's inauguration, Boko Haram detonates three IEDs near a military barracks in the city of Bauchi in Bauchi State.
+May 29, 2011 - The day of Nigerian President Goodluck Jonathan's inauguration, Boko Haram detonates three IEDs near a military barracks in the city of Bauchi.
 At least 10 people die in the attack.

 August 26, 2011 - Boko Haram attacks the United Nations compound in Abuja.
 A car bomb kills 23 people and injures more than 75 others.

-November 4, 2011 - More than 100 die in multiple attacks in Yobo, Damaturu and Borno states.
+November 4, 2011 - More than 100 people die in multiple attacks in Yobo, Damaturu and Borno states.
 Boko Haram militants utilize IEDs and vehicle-borne IEDs to target security forces and their offices, markets and 11 churches.

 January 2012 - A newly formed splinter group, known as Ansaru, announces Abu Usmatul Al-Ansari as its leader.